natmotykova/pyladies_project/README.md

 # Pyladies project

-visualisation of Covid-19 epidemy in Czechia
+Visualization of Covid-19 pandemic in Czechia

 My project for Pyladies